 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-Hong Kong Journal of Occupational Therapy utilizes a double-blind peer review process in which the reviewer and authors’ names and information are withheld from the other.
+Hong Kong Journal of Occupational Therapy utilizes a double-anonymize peer review process in which the reviewer and authors’ names and information are withheld from the other.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the Section Editor and recommendations to the Editor-in-Chief who then makes the final decision.

 As part of the submission process you will be asked to provide the name of 1 peer who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: